Social Icons

 My Silver Ring

-I saw that lass who took my silver ring
+I saw that lady who took my silver ring

-The same old lyrics to let her bring
+The same old tired lines to let her bring

-After decades old, since she took in spring
+Though decades passed since she took it in spring

-To my heart, it still suffers an aching sting
+My heart still suffers an aching sting 😩

-And my mind, still wish to wear it like a king
+My mind still dream to wear it like a king 👑

 “A ring is a halo on your finger”- Douglas Coupland